How To Use The Gray Rock Method To Protect Yourself From A Narcissistic Abuser

 The best thing to do is to cut them out of your life altogether.
 There’s no room for you in theirs.
 But if you can’t, that’s where the gray rock method comes in handy.

-The Gray Rock Method is pretty straightforward in principle.
-You make yourself as hard and boring and uninteresting as a gray rock.
+The gray rock method is pretty straightforward in principle.
+You make yourself as hard, boring, and uninteresting as a gray rock.
 You put a shield up around you.

+Being a gray rock is that shield.
+A narcissist wants attention.
+If you don’t give them what they want, the theory is that they’ll get it elsewhere.

 Don’t let a narcissist pull you in.
 They’ll try to dismantle your resolve and your personhood.
-They want to own and control you.
-Get you to give them what they want.
+They want to own and control you and get you to give them what they want.

 Yes, you want to be liked, loved, and valued by them.
 Especially if it’s your parents, husband, or even a boss.